 The event kicked off with Bank of Ireland’s UK CISO, Flavius Plesu, and his talk on “Rethinking the Human Factor – The Importance of Building a Cyber Risk-Aware Culture”.
 Human error is still the number one cause of cyber incidents and data breaches – even when there are preventative security protocols in place.
 His message to business leaders was clear: it is now the role of the CISO, or similar figures in the organisation, to tackle behavioural change and to focus on building an enterprise cybersecurity risk-aware work culture.

 Royce Curtin of Barclays and formerly of the FBI gave a barnstorming tour through the cyber threat landscape.
 I particularly liked his first three commandments for what we need to focus on – hire top talent, leverage the best technology and patch your estate.

 Aaron Cockerill, Lookout’s Chief Strategy Officer, led a conversation on why phishing is both different and more problematic on mobile.
-He explained that the traditional corporate perimeter is quickly dissipating as organisations as a whole continue their journeys towards a more mobile-enabled workplace.
+He explained that the traditional corporate perimeter is quickly dissipating as organizations as a whole continue their journeys towards a more mobile-enabled workplace.
 We at Corrata are in complete agreement with this, and it’s something you can read about in more detail by clicking through to our blog post.